 Mulu National Park is the biggest National Park in the State of Sarawak.
 It is famous for the extensive cave system.
 You will start with a longboat ride to the park and then follow the plank walks to the giant Deer Cave in the jungle.
 The cave is inhabited by swarms of fruit bats.
 They darken the sky when they leave to hunt in the dusk.
 A truly magnificent sight.
 You will also see the other show caves like Wind Cave and Clearwater Cave.
 The Mulu Marriott Resort and Spa will be your home during your stay at the Mulu National Park.

 The Iban are the biggest ethnic group living in Sarawak.
-Take the opportunity to stay at one of their longhouses to meet the Iban families and learn mre about their traditions.
-After crossing Batang Ai lake you will be welcomed by the families of Nanga Ukum Longhouse to stay as their guest.
-Share stories, dance and live with the tribespeople.
+Take the opportunity to stay at one of their longhouses to meet the Iban families and learn more about their traditions.
+After crossing Batang Ai lake you will be welcomed by the families of Jingin Longhouse to stay at their guesthouse.
+Share stories, dance and live with the tribes people.